Search

 The games: entrance gate to the metaverse

 If there is only one lesson about technological innovations, it is that they all are almost discovered by the internet community before being adopted on a wider scale by the majority.
-The metaverse is not an exception, where it is the online gaming industry that had to give the first examples of its potential in the virtual reality.
+The metaverse is not an exception, where it is the online gaming industry that had to give the first examples of its potential in virtual reality.

 The teenagers’ parents (and even some adults) will remember without doubt the Pokémon Go phenomenon, the smartphone application launched by Nintendo a few years ago.
-Downloaded more than 500 million times in 2016, the application was a resounding success and thereby contributed to popularizing the augmented reality (with their smartphones, the users of Pokémon Go explored their physical environment searching for various creatures).
+Downloaded more than 500 million times in 2016, the application was a resounding success and thereby contributed to popularizing augmented reality (with their smartphones, the users of Pokémon Go explored their physical environment searching for various creatures).

 Similar excitement happened a few years later for Fortnite, a multiplayer online game that shares several concepts with the metaverse without actually being part of it (especially in terms of interoperability where real world and virtual world are mixed sometimes, as proven by holding concerts by popular artists like Ariana Grande in the world of Fortnite universe).